Poet Amanda Gorman opens Super Bowl - RFI

 Poet Amanda Gorman opens Super Bowl

-Amanda Gorman, the young poet who delivered a captivating performance at President Joe Biden's inauguration, opened the Super Bowl on Sunday with a new work celebrating essential workers.
+Amanda Gorman, the young poet who delivered a captivating performance at President Joe Biden's inauguration, opened the Super Bowl on Sunday with a new work celebrating essential workers, while The Weeknd performed a pandemic-era halftime show to headline one of pop's most visible gigs.

+The Canadian star opened with his hits "Starboy" and "The Hills," wearing a sparkling red jacket and deploying selfie-esque camera work fit for the age of Covid-19.

+When the artist born Abel Tesfaye broke into "I Can't Feel My Face," he felt his way through a narrow mirrored hallway, clamoring among a group of backup performers with bandaged faces, one of his signature looks.

-In a pre-taped performance Gorman delivered her poem "Chorus of the Captains," paying homage to three people declared honorary captains in the night's coin toss: an educator, an intensive care nurse and a US Marine Corps veteran.
+In a pre-taped performance, the 22-year-old delivered her poem "Chorus of the Captains," paying homage to three people declared honorary captains in the night's coin toss: an educator, an intensive care nurse and a US Marine Corps veteran.

 "They've taken the lead / Exceeding all expectations and limitations / Uplifting their communities and neighbors / As leaders, healers and educators," she said.

-Gorman became an international sensation after reciting her original work "The Hill We Climb" at the inaugural, a poem inspired by the attack on the US Capitol that declared democracy "can never be permanently defeated."
+Gorman became an international sensation after reciting her original work "The Hill We Climb" at the inaugural ceremony, a poem inspired by the attack on the US Capitol that declared democracy "can never be permanently defeated."

 The performance saw her work soar to the top of bestseller lists even before their publication, and IMG Models signed her for fashion and beauty campaigns.